Employment at the UConn Library

 Applications must be submitted online using UConn Jobs at http://www.jobs.uconn.edu, Staff Positions, (Reference search # 495455) and include a cover letter, detailed resume, and contact information for three professional references.
 Candidates are encouraged to indicate the positional area(s) that they are interested in and must address in the cover letter and/or resume how their candidacy meets the position responsibilities, minimum qualifications, and preferred qualifications (if applicable).

 Nominations and inquiries should be sent in confidence to email@example.com.
 To ensure full consideration, inquiries and applications should be submitted by September 5, 2021.
 Employment of the successful candidate will be contingent upon the successful completion of a pre-employment criminal background check.

 This job posting is scheduled to be removed at 11:59 p.m.
 Eastern time on September 5, 2021.

 Temporary Employment Opportunities

 There are no temporary employment opportunities currently available at the UConn Library.
-Please see UConn Jobs for a listing of employment opportunities at the University of Connecticut.
+Please see UConn Jobs for a listing of all temporary employment opportunities at the University of Connecticut.

 Student Employment Opportunities

-If you are interested in student employment at the UConn Library, please contact Kristen Jones.
+For information on student employment opportunities at the UConn Library please contact Kristen Jones.